Roasted Cabbage Wedges with Onion Cajun Sauce

 The holder

 I picked up a Char-Broil folding chicken roaster to help make this Ragin’ Cajun beer can chicken and am I ever glad I did.
 It made making beer can chicken an absolute breeze.
-You simple insert a standard 12 ounce beer can (along with any flavorings you want) into the center of the holder then fold up the ‘arms’.
+You simply insert a standard 12 ounce beer can (along with any flavorings you want) into the center of the holder then fold up the ‘arms’.
 The can is locked into place, which is a great thing if you’ve ever made beer can chicken before.
 The cans can be flimsy and crush or spill.
 This holder solves that problem and then some.
 The chicken then slides down over the holder and beer can.
 Easy.
 Very easy.

 The basket